 College: Georgia Tech

-One of several popular and free courses for English language learners, Speak English Professionally: In Person, Online & On the Phone is part of a larger specialization offered by Georgia Tech entitled Improve Your English Communication Skills.
+This is one of several popular and free online courses for English language learners.
+Speak English Professionally: In Person, Online & On the Phone is part of a larger specialization offered by Georgia Tech entitled Improve Your English Communication Skills.
 The class is available through Coursera and requires approximately 16 hours of online study to complete.
-Topics include:
+Students work at their own pace, and topics include:

 - Conversational Vocabulary